tinode/tindroid/README.md

 * Integration with Android's stock Contacts.
 * Invite contacts to the app by SMS or email.
 * Transport Level Security - https/wss.
+* Pinning important messages to the top of a conversation.
 * Offline mode.

 ## Not done yet: